marcin-piela/react-fetching-library/docs/README.md

 ## useQuery

 This hook is used to query data (can be used to get data from API and mutate data as well) .
 By default request is sent immediately (`initFetch = true`).
 You can turn on lazy loading by setting second param as `false`.
-Response of hook is [`QueryResponse`][] extended by `query` function which allows you to re-run query again or first time (when lazy loading is turned on), `abort` function to abort pending request and `reset` function to reset state of hook.
+Response of hook is [`QueryResponse`][] extended by `query` function which allows you to re-run query again or first time (when lazy loading is turned on), `abort` function to abort pending request, `reset` function to reset state of hook and `loading` boolean to indicate if the query is still in progress.
 First param of this hook is [`Action`][]

 ```js
 import { useQuery } from 'react-fetching-library';